Yelp/detect-secrets/docs/audit.md

 #### Using the `detect-secrets:redhat-ubi-custom` Docker Image

 This image uses the same base as [`detect-secrets:red-hat-ubi`](#using-detect-secrets:redhat-ubi-docker-image).
-Instead of requiring the user to provide detect-secrets commands, it automatically updates the baseline before report with opinionated fail-on options.
+Instead of requiring the user to provide detect-secrets commands, it automatically updates the baseline before reporting with opinionated fail-on options.

 Please refer to [this](./scripts/../../scripts/run-in-pipeline.sh) script for a documented list of inputted environment variables.